 The entire ride was amazing and I would highly recommend it to any family.
 My kids are 5 and 7 years old, and loved every minute of it.
 The story truly comes to life aboard the train and my kids felt like they were living it for themselves.
 While the ride did take 2 hours total, I felt like there was enough going on to keep the kids entertained.
 I took along some coloring books in my purse, just in case, but never used them.
 We took extended family with us and as long as you arrive 20 minutes early to the ride, they can seat large parties all together.

 What to know before you go…

-- Photographers are on board the train taking photos, so you can order them online afterwards.
+- Photographers are on board the train taking photos, so you can order them online afterward.

 - Think about getting a hotel and spending the night, as some of the train rides are in the evening hours.
 There are hotels in Rushville, Indiana which is about 20 minutes away.

-- If you have any dietary or allergy concerns you are able to bring your own food/drink aboard the train.
+- If you have any dietary or allergy concerns you can bring your own food/drink aboard the train.